ChandanKr/Python-Complete-Tutorial-For-Analyst/README.md

 flattened = [num for row in matrix for num in row]
 # [1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```
-> **Example/Explanation by Claude:** Reading a nested comprehension left to right mirrors writing nested `for` loops: `for row in matrix` is the outer loop, `for num in row` is the inner loop, and `num` (at the very front) is what gets collected.
+> **AI Example/Explanation:** Reading a nested comprehension left to right mirrors writing nested `for` loops: `for row in matrix` is the outer loop, `for num in row` is the inner loop, and `num` (at the very front) is what gets collected.
 It's the same logic as:
 > ```python
 > flattened = []
 > for row in matrix: